Laser cutting is a non-conventional machining technique that uses a high-energy laser to bring your ideas to life.

 Furthermore, when laser cutting materials such as wood and leather generate heavy smoke, it is advised to cover the surface of the material with masking tape to prevent smoke stains.

-Placing the Workpiece on the Work Table
+Step-5: Place the Workpiece on Work Table

 After preparing the workpiece, its time to place the workpiece on the work table.